mikedilger/chorus/docs/CONFIG.md

 Default is false.

+### allow_scrape_if_limited_to

+This is a u32 count of events indicating a filter `limit` value under which a scrape is allowed, irrespective of the `allow_scraping` setting.
+Such scrapes are not expensive due to the limit.

+See `allow_scraping` to learn the definition of a scrape.

+The default is 100.

+### allow_scrape_if_max_seconds

+This is a u64 number of seconds indicating a filter time range under which a scrape is allowed, irrespective of the `allow_scraping` setting.
+Such scrapes are rarely expensive due to the short time period.

+See `allow_scraping` to learn the definition of a scrape.

+The default is 3600.

 ### max_subscriptions

 This is an integer indicating the maximum number of subscriptions a connection can have open at a given time.